agtMaurice/education-verification-system-contract/README.md

     }
 ```

 The `issueCredential` function is used by educational institutions to issue educational credentials.
-The function takes in several arguments, including the name of the institution, the degree earned by the student, the major of the student, the name of the student, the date the credential was issued, and the recipient address.
+The function takes in several arguments, including the name of the institution, the degree earned by the student, the major of the student, the name of the student, the date the credential was issued, and the recipient's address.

 The function then creates a new unique `tokenId` using the Counters library, mints a new `ERC-721` token using the `_safeMint` function, and assigns the token to the recipient address.
 Finally, the function creates a new instance of the Credential struct, stores it in the credentials mapping, and emits the `CredentialIssued` event.